Peyronie's Disease - Your Treatment Options

 What is the Relationship Between PD and ED?

-Fibrous plaques which cause the penis to bend, can also impair penile blood flow, which is necessary in order to obtain and maintain strong erections.
-Stress, anxiety and depression caused by PD can also play a big role in the development of ED in PD patients.
+Fibrous plaques associated with Peyronie’s Disease (PD), which cause the penis to bend, may also impair penile blood flow, which is necessary for obtaining and maintaining erections.
+Additionally, stress, anxiety, and depression caused by PD can significantly contribute to the development of erectile dysfunction in PD patients.

 What are the stages of PD?

-There are primarily two stages of PD.
-Stage-1 is known as the acute phase and stage-2 is known as the chronic phase.
-In the acute phase, fibrous plaque starts to form, and patients tend to experience some pain in the penis.
-In the chronic phase, penile plaques get fully formed and pain in the penis tends to disappear.
+There are primarily two stages of Peyronie’s Disease (PD).
+Stage 1 is known as the acute phase, and Stage 2 is known as the chronic phase.
+In the acute phase, fibrous plaques start to form, and patients may experience pain in the penis.
+In the chronic phase, penile plaques become fully formed, and pain may subside.

 Can Peyronie’s Disease be Avoided?

-Peyronie’s disease cannot be avoided with 100% certainty.
-However, the risk of suffering from this disease can be lessened by leading a healthy lifestyle and avoiding penile injuries, such as rigorous sex or playing a sport such as rugby.
+Peyronie’s Disease (PD) cannot be avoided with 100% certainty.
+However, the risk of developing this disease may be reduced by leading a healthy lifestyle and avoiding penile injuries, such as vigorous sexual activity or contact sports like rugby.

 Can Peyronie’s Disease be Treated?

 Yes.
-With effective treatments, it’s possible to minimise the penile curvature and improve the condition of PD.
+With effective treatments, it may be possible to reduce penile curvature and improve the condition of Peyronie’s Disease (PD).

 Can Non-invasive Treatments be Effective in the Treatment of PD?

 Yes.
-Non-invasive treatments are usually considered as go to treatments for most patients.
-Our modern non-invasive treatment procedures are very much capable of minimising penile curvature and treating PD.
+Non-invasive treatments are often preferred as the first line of treatment for most patients.
+Our modern non-invasive procedures may help to minimise penile curvature and treat Peyronie’s Disease (PD)

 What Type of Treatments Do You Provide to Treat Peyronie’s Disease?

-We provide non-invasive treatments for Peyronie’s Disease.
-Our revolutionary treatment protocol for PD consists of focused shockwave therapy, EMTT, and NanoVi.
+We provide non-invasive treatments for Peyronie’s Disease (PD).
+Our advanced treatment protocol consists of focused shockwave therapy, EMTT, and NanoVi

 How Effective is Shockwave Therapy in Treating PD?

-Not all shockwave treatments are equal, and some are not suitable for treating PD, but our focused shockwave therapy is very effective in minimising penile curvature and improving the blood flow in the penis.
-We have successfully treated hundreds of men suffering from PD using focused shockwave therapy and our unique combination of associated therapies.
+Not all shockwave treatments are equal, and some are not suitable for treating Peyronie’s Disease (PD); however, our focused shockwave therapy may help to minimise penile curvature and improve blood flow in the penis.
+We have treated hundreds of men suffering from PD using focused shockwave therapy along with a combination of complementary therapies

 How Does Shockwave Therapy Treat PD?

-Shockwave therapy uses special shockwaves to break down the fibrous plaques in the penis, which enable the penile curvature to reduce.
-The plaques displaced during the treatment get absorbed within the body.
-Shockwave therapy also generates new blood vessels, which Improve the blood flow in the penile tissues.
+Shockwave therapy uses special shockwaves to break down the fibrous plaques in the penis, which may help to reduce penile curvature.
+The plaques displaced during the treatment are absorbed by the body.
+Shockwave therapy also generates new blood vessels, which may improve blood flow in the penile tissues

 Is Shockwave Therapy Compatible with Other PD Therapies?

 Yes.
-Shockwave therapy is fully compatible with our other PD treatments, including EMTT and NanoVi.
+Shockwave therapy can be combined with our other treatments for Peyronie’s Disease (PD), including EMTT and NanoVi.

 Are Non-invasive PD Treatment Therapies Safe?